The law requires that representative payees establish and maintain a separate account

 “misapplication” of funds and are recoverable by SSA from the representative payee.

-Unauthorized expenditures made knowingly by an individual who is his or her own payee
+Unauthorized expenditures made knowingly by an individual who is their own payee will

 the guidelines in GN 00602.140, Permitted Expenditures from Dedicated Accounts.